Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Please plan to have lunch before meeting the group in the hotel lobby.
-You can store your luggage at the reception desk and change into your biking clothes using the hotel facilities.
-Your trip leaders will hold a safety talk at the hotel for about 45 minutes.
-Afterwards you walk a short distance to board your private motorcoach.
-En route to Sulzano, scenically situated on Lake Iseo, you stop to enjoy a warm-up ride through the small lakeside town of Iseo.
-From there follow the lakeshore, taking advantage of a local bike path for part of the way.
+Please have lunch before meeting them in the hotel lobby.
+There are several cafés and restaurants in Sirmione, and lunch is also available at Hotel Ideal’s restaurant.
+You may store your luggage at the reception desk and change into your biking clothes using the hotel facilities.
+Your trip leaders will hold a 45-minute safety talk at the hotel.
+Afterward, take a short walk to board a private motorcoach.
+Along the way to Sulzano, scenically located on Lake Iseo, you will stop for a warm-up ride through the small lakeside town of Iseo, following the lakeshore and a local bike path for part of the way.

-In the afternoon, settle in your romantic lakeside hotel in the picturesque village of Sulzano.
-You might recognize the postcard-picture of Monte Isola within the lake, made famous in 2016 when artist Christo placed yellow floating piers to connect the island of Monte Isola and the private islet of San Paolo to the mainland.
-That summer, in only 16 days, 1,300,000 people walked these piers to discover this incredible place.
+In the afternoon, settle into your romantic lakeside hotel in the picturesque village of Sulzano.
+You may recognize the postcard-perfect view of Monte Isola, made famous in 2016 when artist Christo installed The Floating Piers, a temporary yellow walkway connecting Monte Isola and the private islet of San Paolo to the mainland.
+In just 16 days, 1.3 million visitors walked these piers to experience this breathtaking setting.

-Tonight, enjoy a welcome cocktail reception on the hotel’s lakeside manicured terrace and get to know your fellow travelers.
-Then board a private ferry to Monte Isola to enjoy your welcome dinner in a very special and scenic location.
+Tonight, enjoy a welcome cocktail reception on the hotel’s lakeside manicured terrace, where you can get to know your fellow travelers.
+Then, board a private ferry to Monte Isola for a welcome dinner in a very special and scenic location.

 Today's Ride Choices